Consistent, competitive and profitable growth in challenging markets

 Beauty & Personal Care

-Beauty & Personal Care volumes improved across all sub-categories driven by innovations that grow the core of our brands and extend into more premium segments.
+Beauty & Personal Care volumes improved across all sub-divisions driven by innovations that grow the core of our brands and extend into more premium segments.

 Deodorants performed strongly, supported by new variants of the successful dry sprays in North America and by the roll-out of Rexona Antibacterial that provides 10x more odour protection into 36 new countries.